zestyping/odk_csv/README.md

-# ODK CSV converter
+# ODK CSV converter, a QGIS plugin

-Converts CSV columns containing GPS data as produced by ODK Collect into WKT format (readable by QGIS).
+Converts CSV files from ODK Collect so they can be read directly by QGIS.

+When an ODK form contains a "GeoTrace" question, ODK Collect stores the collected trace in a format that QGIS doesn't understand.
+This plugin reads CSV files that were downloaded from ODK Collect and converts the GeoTrace data therein into WKT format, which QGIS can read directly.

 ## How to install